sj-on/imaginary.books/content/book/one.md

 tags: young adult, fantasy, fiction
 -->

-every kid wants to be the protagonist of this story. heck yeah. manipulation tactics sucessful! what more could one have asked for!
+featuring:
+- absent parents,
+- abusive teachers,
+- a prophecy,
+- irresponsible grown-ups, and
+- child actors who aren't old enough to be hot yet in the feature-length adaptation.

+what more could a kid have asked for! (oh, yeah. the girl with the brains as one of the sidekicks. #diversity.)